kadirahq/react-mounter/README.md

 React Mounter lets you mount React components to DOM easily.

+> React Mounter supports Server Side Rendering when used with [FlowRouter](https://github.com/kadirahq/flow-router).

 Normally, when you are rendering a React Component to the DOM, you need to do following things basically,

 * Create a root DOM node as the root node for React
 * Wait for the DOM to load properly
 * Then render the component

 React Mounter does all these for you.
 You just ask it to render a component.

-Additionally, React Mounter can work as a simple Layout Manager where you can use with Flow Router.
+Additionally, React Mounter can work as a simple Layout Manager where you can use with [Flow Router](https://github.com/kadirahq/flow-router).

-> Support for Server Side Rendering with FlowRouter SSR is coming soon.

 ## Basic Usage